Entrepreneurship has become a fantasy for many young men and women.

 Our team’s experience with the breakout room was really fun and a big win for morale.
 But I’m even more grateful for the lessons we’re taking with us...beyond the reach of a hypothetical serial killer.

-The team here at EmberTribe is happy to introduce J.P.
+The team at EmberTribe is proud to introduce J.P.
 VanderLinden as our first Director of Digital Marketing.
 From day one, EmberTribe has been committed to providing every client with exceptional service from knowledgeable industry experts.
-By hiring one of digital marketing's brightest young minds, we are reaffirming our commitment to excellence.
+Bringing J.P. on board reaffirms that commitment and raises the bar for what our clients can expect.

-As Director of Digital Marketing, VanderLinden will lead our paid acquisition team as we continue to provide our clients with real marketing results quickly and efficiently.
-He will also work cross-functionally with our Head of Analytics and UX to amplify campaign results and provide clients with complete visibility into those results.
+As Director of Digital Marketing, VanderLinden leads our paid acquisition team as we continue to provide clients with real marketing results quickly and efficiently.
+He also works cross-functionally with our analytics and UX teams to amplify campaign results and provide clients with complete visibility into performance data.

 VanderLinden's seven years of digital marketing experience has allowed him to work with dozens of clients across multiple industries in areas such as social media, SEO, email marketing, analytics, and copywriting.
 However, VanderLinden sees his future, and the future of digital marketing, in paid acquisition and analytics.

-VanderLinden won’t need to adjust to our remote working culture since his previous company is distributed as well.
-“Some people love being surrounded by an office environment.
+VanderLinden also fits seamlessly into EmberTribe's remote-first culture.
+"Some people love being surrounded by an office environment.
 However, I love the freedom of working remotely.
-I can reserve all of my water cooler talk for Slack!”
+I can reserve all of my water cooler talk for Slack," he says.